cristianrozas/nginx-ldap/README.md

 The intention to create this Dockerfile was to provide an [NGINX web server](https://github.com/nginx/nginx) with builtin [LDAP support](https://github.com/kvspb/nginx-auth-ldap) and SSL.
 That can be used as a reverse proxy to a private [Docker registry](https://github.com/docker/docker-registry) which authenticates the users against an LDAP user directory.

+The sources including the configuration sample files can be found at [GitHub](https://github.com/g17/nginx-ldap).
+The docker image can be downloaded from [Docker Hub](https://registry.hub.docker.com/u/h3nrik/nginx-ldap/).

 ## Usage

 ### Static page without authentication